tweag/topiary/README.md

 the [Tree-sitter] ecosystem.
 It is named after the art of clipping or trimming trees into fantastic shapes.

+Topiary is designed for formatter authors and formatter users.
+Authors can create a formatter for a language without necessarily having to write their own parser.
+Users benefit from uniform code style and, potentially, the convenience of using a single formatter tool across their code repositories, despite spanning multiple languages.

 ## Motivation

 The style in which code is written has, historically, been mostly left